Showing posts with label Arts and Cultural Heritage. Show all posts

 Kalesa Tour in Intramuros

-And that was 333 years of Spanish colonization that ended in 1898.
-But then, we could only speak fluent Spanish in the Spanish-creole language in the province of Zamboanga in Southern Philippines and South Luzon in the Province of Cavite.
+That was 333 years of Spanish colonization, which ended in 1898.
+But then, we could only speak fluent Spanish in the Spanish-creole language in the provinces of Zamboanga in the southern Philippines and South Luzon in the Province of Cavite.

 The Main Entrance

 And so, to glimpse our Spanish colonial past, I should have experienced a Kalesa ride.
-A tour as old as time in Intramuros, Manila.
+The rhythmic clip-clop of the horse's hooves, the gentle swaying of the carriage, and the sights and sounds of Intramuros passing by are a tour as old as time in Intramuros, Manila, and an experience not to be missed.

 Colegio de San Juan de Letran